ardavanhashemzadeh/Cisco-SPA-5XX-3XX-FusionPBX/README.md

 Works, configure a Gateway, Outbound Route to match 10 digits and prefix 1, as well as 911,411, 311 etc. Configure outbound caller ID on per extension basis in extension settings

+## Conferencing

+Works both from the phone (ad-hoc) and also using the FusionPBX Conference Center app which can be used to setup moderator permissions, join announcements, etc. To set up Conference Center:

+    Create Conference Center: Apps > Conference Center > +
+    Create Conference Room: Apps > Conference Center > Rooms > +

 ## Speed dial + BLF

 Works, use something like this in Cisco XML config